-The sign language master contracts permit local sign language interpreters to provide access through your video conference technology.
+Yes!
+The master contracts permit local sign language interpreters to provide interpretation access through your video conference technology.
 Sign language interpreters may provide language access services using whatever video platform your office utilizes.

 You are responsible for:

-· Documenting the platform that will be used
+- Providing the virtual platform that will be used.

-· Including the link to the appointment for the interpreter to join
+- Providing the link to the appointment for the interpreter to join.

 What about DeafBlind clients?

 For appointments with DeafBlind clients, a hearing interpreter and Certified Deaf Interpreter (CDI) will be provided.
 The hearing interpreter will participate remotely.
 The CDI is an essential staff and will be in the same location with the DeafBlind client.

 Both interpreters will be provided the video platform link you include in the Interpreter Request Form for Medical Providers using Apple Health.
 The sign language contractor will help coordinate this.
 If you have questions or need assistance, you must contact the sign language contractor.

 To view a flow chart of the visual process and for additional information, visit the DSHS Sign Language Interpreters webpage.

 What is the Deaf Choice Qualified Sign Language Interpreter Request form?